hectorcorrea/solr-for-newbies/workshop.md

 ## Handling text in Chinese, Japanese, and Korean (optional)

-If your data has text in Chinese, Japanese, or Korean (CJK) Solr has built-in support for searching text in these languasges using the proper transformations.
-Just Solr uses different transformation when using field type `text_en` instead of `text_general` Solr applies different rules when using field type `text_cjk`.
+If your data has text in Chinese, Japanese, or Korean (CJK) Solr has built-in support for searching text in these languages using the proper transformations.
+Just as Solr uses different transformation when using field type `text_en` instead of `text_general` Solr applies different rules when using field type `text_cjk`.

 You can see the definition of this field type with the following command.
 Notice how there are several filters (`CJKWidthFilterFactory`, `LowerCaseFilterFactory`, `CJKBigramFilterFactory`) that are different from what we saw in the `text_general` definition.